UnFederalReserve/community/README.md

 ---

-### Alpha Testing Server
+### Rinkeby Test Server

 Test URL: <a href="https://lending-stage.unfederalreservetesting.com/" target="_blank">https://lending-stage.unfederalreservetesting.com/</a>

-_residual/reserve123 is username/password, if asked._

 ---

 ### Discord Channel

-For chat based immediate support and feedback please use the _reserve alpha testing_ channel on discord.<br>
+For community technical discussions on the ReserveLending® Rinkeby Test Network please use the _alpha-testers_ channel on discord.<br>
-<a href="https://discord.gg/kKNjNqgQGv" target="_blank">unFederal Reserve Discord</a>
+<a href="https://discord.gg/unfederalreserve" target="_blank">unFederalReserve Discord</a>

 ---